-Pericarditis is an inflammation of the pericardium, the sack-like membrane that contains the heart.
-In most cases, the illness will pass without treatment.
+Pericarditis is swelling of the pericardium, the sack-like membrane that contains the heart.
+Pericarditis can cause sharp pain in the chest.
+In most cases, pericarditis will pass without treatment.

 In many cases, the cause of pericarditis is not known, but it can be infectious or noninfectious and is the most common disease of the pericardium.